-These financial statements were prepared for the year ended December 31, 2017 in accordance with EU Regulation 809/2004, in compliance with International Financial Reporting Standards, issued by the International Accounting Standards Board and endorsed by the European Union (IFRS).
-The Financial Statements were approved by the Board of Directors of the company on March 23, 2018 and audited by PricewaterhouseCoopers S.p.A., statutory auditors of the company.
+These financial statements were prepared for the year ended December 31, 2017 (hereafter the "Consolidated Financial Statements"), in accordance with EU Regulation 809/2004, in compliance with International Financial Reporting Standards, issued by the International Accounting Standards Board and endorsed by the European Union (IFRS).

+The Consolidated Financial Statements were approved by the Board of Directors of the company on March 23, 2018 and audited by PricewaterhouseCoopers S.p.A., statutory auditors of the company.